mbo0000/dbt_dev/README.md

         threads: 1
         client_session_keep_alive: False
     ```
     Replace "foo"s with your account creds.
-Use target *transforming* for when running locally.
+Use target *transforming* for when running project locally.

 3. Create a Github repo for this project
 4. Setup [dbt Cloud](https://docs.getdbt.com/docs/cloud/git/connect-github):